 This idea is brilliant for people conscious about the environment.
 It is also a nice way to create a lasting memorial that grows over time, so different generations are able to visit for years to come.
 A plaque next to the tree is a way of letting people know that the tree has been planted in someone’s memory.

 If you’re sorting out the belongings of the person who has passed away, then why not save smaller keepsakes that reflect certain memories, like tickets and house keys.
 This way you can create a memory box or a scrapbook.
 If you make a scrapbook you can add captions at the side of each photo.

 This is especially good for the younger members of the family as they can get involved in the creative process.
 As they grow older, it can be opened up and looked at times when the person is being particularly missed.

 A park bench and plaque

-Park benches and plaques have become a popular way of creating a memorial in a spot that was particularly special to your loved one.
+Park benches and plaques have been a popular way of remembering a loved one, often in a spot that was particularly special to your loved one.
 A touching way to honour your loved ones life may be to get together with family and talk about your favourite memories.

 A special location

 Creating a memorial can be as simple as picking a spot where the person liked to visit, or a location that reminds you of them.
 From a local park to the beach, memorials don’t always need to be purchased or made, because memories live within us.
 You could make the place more closely connected to the person by spreading some of their ashes.
 Learn more about the best places to scatter ashes here.